AtomicSmash/packages/packages/compiler/MIGRATING.md

 The package now no longer requires @atomicsmash/cli as a peer dependency.

+### scssAliases.config.ts is no longer supported.

+The scssAliases.config.ts file is a legacy file and a precursor to the smash.config.ts.
+Please migrate to the smash.config.ts and use the scssAliases property.

 ## v1 --> v2

 ### Added content hash to svg sprite filename for cache busting.